What’s the Difference Between Atopic Dermatitis and Contact Dermatitis?

-What is the difference between atopic dermatitis and contact dermatitis?
+Today, we’re exploring the difference between two common types of eczema: atopic dermatitis and contact dermatitis.

 What is atopic dermatitis?

-Atopic dermatitis is the most common type of eczema, and happens when the immune system does not function properly and responds in an exaggerated way to an allergen or irritant inside or outside the body.
-It usually appears within the first six months, especially in children with a family history of hay fever, asthma or eczema (the atopic triad).
-This is linked to the allergic antibody, IgE in our immune system, which reacts to foreign substances to try and get rid of irritants, and in doing so, triggers flare ups.
-Research has shown that people with atopic dermatitis have a mutation in the gene responsible for creating filaggrin – a protein that helps to support a protective barrier on the skin to keep irritants from entering the body.
-Without filaggrin, moisture can escape, and bacteria or viruses can enter, resulting in dry skin which makes skin infection more common.
+Atopic dermatitis (also known as atopic eczema) is the most common type of eczema.
+It happens when the immune system doesn’t function properly and responds exaggeratedly to an allergen or irritant inside or outside the body.
+It usually appears within the first six months of life, especially in children with a family history of hay fever, asthma or eczema (known as the atopic triad).
+Research has shown that people with atopic dermatitis can have a mutation in the gene responsible for creating filaggrin – a protein that helps to support a protective barrier on the skin to keep irritants from entering the body.
+Without filaggrin, moisture can escape, and bacteria or viruses can enter, resulting in dry skin, which can make it more prone to infections.

-Some of the common symptoms of atopic dermatitis include:
+Some common symptoms of atopic dermatitis can include:

 - Redness